 There are so many traditional desserts that my family makes, including gulab jamun, jalebi, peda, gujiya, and ras malai.

 Kheer is a rice pudding made with sweet milk, topped with nuts and cardamom.
 It can be eaten at room temperature or cold.
 I personally prefer chilled.

 I love that my generation has integrated traditional sweets with some American desserts.
 We have so many great fusion desserts, like caramelized white chocolate and peda bark, funfetti kalakand, ras malai cupcakes, and gulab jamun cheesecake.
 I encourage you to choose some fun fusion recipes to make with your family this Diwali!

 My Diwali wish for you

-Although Diwali may look a little different this year, it is still the most special time of the year.
-I will be decorating my house, doing fun activities with the kids, and celebrating with family and friends via Zoom.
+Diwali is the most special time of the year.
+I will be decorating my house, doing fun activities with the kids, and celebrating with family and friends.
 Diwali is truly about family and togetherness.
-I hope you all will make the most of it this year!
 May this Diwali fill your homes with love, light, and happiness.
 May the new year bring you and your family health and wealth in abundance.
 Wishing you all a very Happy Diwali!
 Stay safe, stay healthy, and always stay hungry!